olpa/ailets/docs/technical-thoughts.md

 │   │   │   │   │   ├── tool/get_user_name/spec.1 [✓ built]
 ```

-The tree is similar to one of the basic llm use.
-The additions is:
+The tree structure is similar to one used in basic LLMs.
+The additions are:

-- node `tool/get_user_name/spec`
+- the `tool/get_user_name/spec` node
-- the parameter `toolspecs` of `messages_to_query`
+- the `toolspecs` parameter of the `messages_to_query` function

-Processing the result of `query`, the step `response_to_markdown` will notice that llm haven't generated content but want to use a tool instead.
-The step steps being an actor, and communicates with the orchestrator  to build a new dependency tree:
+When processing the result of `query`, the `response_to_markdown` step will detect that the language model hasn't generated content but instead intends to use a tool.
+At this point, the step stops to act as an agent and communicates with the orchestrator to construct a new dependency tree.

 ```
 ├── stdout.8 [⋯ not built]